burakdede/tech-papers-read/amazon-dynamo/notes.md

 - during network partition if we keep the dynamo design as it is it would lead to data loss especially on writes.
 - instead when coordinator nodes looks for N-1 pref. list node it may not be able to reach that number because of network partitioning (eg. nodes being down in certain data center)
 - instead of going to actual N-1 host it may put the data to another host which is not in the preferences list.
 It also leaves metadata stating the original owner host of the data.
 This process called **hinted handoff**.
-- host that have the hinted data will store it in a different database and scan it down host periodically to replicate the data back to original owner.
+- host that have the hinted data will store it in a different database and scan failed host periodically to replicate the data back to original owner.
 - Also most of the replication happens between different regions & data centers to achive more durability (as data centers can go down in different regions)

 ### Handling Permanent Failures : Replica Sync.